garloff/coverage/README.md

 (Convergence is good, you get good approximation with `N ~ 14`, the percentages are slightly higher smaller `N`.)

+Update: Not only do I have a math wizard as son, but he also has a brilliant friend.
+Thinking for a few minutes he "guessed" that the result for large `N` would be `1-1/e`.
+That makes
+`P = 63.21205588285576784...%`

 ## The algorithms

 ### `dist`